About the work

 - Your works could almost be seen as an artistic visualization of chaos theory.
 Well, some of them...

 - Exactly!
-Chaos theory shows that behind an apparent complexity, there are recurring patterns, organized structures.
+Chaos theory shows that behind apparent complexity, there are recurring patterns, organized structures.
 This is what I try to explore in my creations.
-My fractals are not only beautiful shapes: they are the echo of a universal order that surpasses us, but connects us all.
+My fractals are not just beautiful shapes: they are the echo of a universal order that surpasses us, but connects us all.

-- Ultimately, your art is an invitation to see the world differently…
+- Ultimately, your creations are an invitation to see art differently...

-- Yes… and to understand that beauty is not just a question of subjectivity.
-There are shapes and proportions that speak directly to our unconscious, because they are inscribed in the very structure of life.
-As Jung said: “In every man lie eternal forms that, if awakened, come to life and manifest themselves in art, dreams and visions.”
-This is exactly what I seek to do with my works: awaken these hidden shapes and invite everyone to a deeper contemplation of the world around them.
+- Yes... and to understand that beauty is not just a question of subjectivity, of sentimentality.
+There are forms and proportions that speak directly to our unconscious, because they are inscribed in the very structure of life.
+As Jung said: “In every man lie eternal forms which, if awakened, come to life and manifest themselves in art, dreams and visions.”
+This is exactly what I seek to do with my works: to awaken these hidden forms and invite everyone to a deeper contemplation of the world around them.

-- Your work explores symmetry, fractals and the relationship between art and nature.
-You are part of an approach that evokes both Carl Gustav Jung and René Huyghe.
-What do you remember from their reflections?
+- Your work explores symmetry, fractals, and the relationship between art and nature.
+Your approach evokes both Carl Gustav Jung and René Huyghe.
+What do you take away from their reflections?

 - So there is a natural order that art only reveals?

 - Exactly.
-Take fractals: they exist everywhere, in ice crystals, galaxies, corals… Nature does not produce its shapes randomly.
-It follows precise laws, which are found in biology as well as in architecture or painting.
+Take fractals: they exist everywhere, in ice crystals, galaxies, corals… Nature doesn't produce its forms randomly.
+It follows precise laws, which are found in biology as well as in architecture and painting.
 Huyghe spoke of a “universal language of the visible” that the artist must know how to capture.
-This is what I try to do: reveal this underlying harmony through my works.
+That's what I try to do: reveal this underlying harmony through my works.

-- Huyghe also insisted on the psychological impact of shapes and colors.
-Do you think your works resonate with the viewer at this level?
+- Huyghe also emphasized the psychological impact of shapes and colors.
+Do you think your works resonate with the viewer on this level?

-- Yes, and this is where my work also joins Jung.
+- Yes, and this is where my work also connects with Jung.
 Certain forms, certain geometric structures touch us immediately, because they are anchored in us, almost instinctively.
-Symmetry, the balance between movement and stability, the repetition of patterns… all this creates an emotional reaction.
+Symmetry, the balance between movement and stability, the repetition of patterns… all of this creates an emotional response.
 Huyghe explained that art is a mediation between reality and our perception.
-It allows us to feel the order of the world, not by reason alone, but by aesthetic experience.
+It allows us to feel the order of the world, not through reason alone, but through aesthetic experience.

-- To summarize and as a conclusion: Your art is therefore situated on the border between science, nature and intuition…
+- To summarize and by way of conclusion: Your art is therefore situated on the border between science, nature and intuition...

 - Absolutely.
-It is not simply an aesthetic research, but an attempt to connect different fields of knowledge.
-The underground mathematics that structure my works are not there by chance: they translate a profound reality.
+It's not simply an aesthetic quest, but an attempt to connect different fields of knowledge.
+The subterranean mathematics that structure my works are not there by chance: they reflect a profound reality.
 As René Huyghe said:

 “Art is a way of capturing the invisible forces that structure the visible.”